Sjors/nado-book/taproot/basics.md

 ### Schnorr {#sec:schnorr}

-Chapter @sec:libsecp talks about libsecp256k1, and in May 2021, BIP 340^[Schnorr: <https://en.bitcoin.it/wiki/BIP_0340>] support was merged into libsecp256k1.
+Chapter 4 talks about libsecp256k1, and in May 2021, BIP 340^[Schnorr: <https://en.bitcoin.it/wiki/BIP_0340>] support was merged into libsecp256k1.
 This added Schnorr signatures to Bitcoin Core.

 Schnorr digital signatures were first created by Claus-Peter Schnorr, a German mathematician.
 He created the Schnorr signature algorithm, which he then patented.
 It would’ve been great for Bitcoin, as well as many other open source projects that came before it, but because of the patent, people had to find another way to reap the benefits of these signatures.